mymindstorm/rpm-spec-changelog/README.md

 # RPMSpec Changelog

-Inserts a properly formatted changelog line to your RPM spec file for you.
+Automaticaly Inserts a properly formatted changelog line to your RPM spec file for you.

 ## Features

-- Uses git name and email in changelog
+- Uses git name and email in changelog, can be overridden
+- Automaticaly detect the right place for insertion
 - Evaluates macros in `Version` and `Release` using `rpmspec`

 ## Requirements